mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/access-control.md

 ### Permission checking is at class level

-Silverstripe provides a security mechanism via the //Permission::check// method (see //LeftAndMain.php// for examples on how the admin screens work)
+Silverstripe provides a security mechanism via the *Permission::check* method (see *LeftAndMain.php* for examples on how the admin screens work)

-(next step -- go from //Permission::checkMember//...
+(next step -- go from *Permission::checkMember*...

 #### Nuts and bolts -- figuring it out